 At first this article was supposed to be called “Is Eastern Europe safe?”.
 But slowly, this blog gets more and more readers (yesss! :D), and now I get messages on occasion from people I don’t know.
 Lately, the messages I got were among those lines “Hey!
 What you’re doing right now, that’s cool!
 It takes courage to travel alone in Eastern Europe.
 I’m about to travel around Eastern Europe, I’m black and I’ve never been there.
 I was wondering… You don’t have any problems?
 Is it safe?
 Are they racists towards black people?
 It’s not dangerous?
 I hear things about this or that country in the area, so I don’t really know…“

-Hmmm… I’ve also heard a lot of things about Eastern Europe, and a few people around me also made comments before my trip “Why are you going to Hungary?
+Hmmm… I understand the fear of racism.
+I also heard a lot of things about Eastern Europe, and a few people around me also made comments before my trip “Why are you going to Hungary?
 Their government is run by their far-right party, and they have an anti-immigration policy.
 You’re gonna have problems.”
 “Heard about the Belgrade football club?
 Their suporters are all hooligans.
 If you run into one of them, you’ll get in trouble so avoid going to Serbia.”
 “Don’t be fooled by a beautiful Romanian girl.
 She’ll flirt and hit on you just to go to your hotel with you.
 There, she’ll put drugs in your drink and before you know it, she’s gone with all your stuff…“

 Yeah and I’ll also be locked up in a basement by a Czech gay rapists gang.
 As you might imagine (especially if it’s not the first article of this blog you’re reading), yes it’s safe to travel in Eastern Europe when you’re a black person.
 And I’m travelling solo… I wanna say people watch TV a little bit too much.
 Sensationnalism draws attention and of course, it sells!
 And those who think they know better than everyone else usually don’t travel at all, or rarely, they’ve never been in the area…

 There’s no (actually there are very few) black guys in Eastern Europe.
 Therefore inevitably, when you walk around in the streets, most people will stare at you.
 Especially little kids!
-They’ll point at you, friendly wave at you, some of them will smile at you.
+Yeah, that’s what it’s like to be traveling while black!
+People will point at you, friendly wave at you, some of them will smile at you.
 As for the adults, they’ll watch with surprise, and then they’ll keep doing whatever they were doing.
 Some of them will ask for a picture, but it’s not common.

 A girl from Hungary told me “Everyone is free to think what they want about this music, but hip hop is very popular in Eastern Europe in general, and this music had a huge positive impact on the way you guys are perceived here.
 We’re glad to see you’re visiting our countries.
 It was a lot different 15-20 years ago.
 To us, black people are cool, bon vivant, funny, etc…“